In this age, the cameras have got much attention and recognition. It is not possible for people to stay without a

 This image of a Crested Tit was photographed with an aperture at f/5.6, the bird is in focus but the background is blurred.
 This makes the subject stand out.

 ISO and how it’s used when photographing wildlife in changing conditions.

 The ISO (an acronym that stands for International Standards Organization) is a setting that determines the light sensitivity of the image sensor.
 Standard ISO settings are 50, 100, 200, 400, 800, 1600, and 3200.

 If you need more light for proper exposure, adjust your ISO to a higher numerical value.
 The side effect of increasing the ISO is more noise (dots and colors in the image, a digital equivalent to film grain).

-Most wildlife photographers try to keep their ISO setting as low as possible but it’s more important to keep your shutter speed fast enough for the animal you photographing, you are better with a sharp but slightly grainy image that a smooth image which is blurred.
+Most wildlife photographers try to keep their ISO setting as low as possible but it’s more important to keep your shutter speed fast enough for the animal you photographing, you are better with a sharp but slightly grainy image than a smooth image which is blurred.